Atharwa23/Travella-final/README.md

 ## 🚀 Getting Started

-Setting up Travella-Final is simple.
+Setting up Travella is simple.
 Follow these instructions to set up the project locally on your machine for development and testing.

 ### Prerequisites